peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public int Sign { get; }

 <b>Deprecated.</b> Instead, convert this object to a number with .AsNumber(),  and use the Sign property in .NET or the signum method in Java.
+Either will treat not-a-number (NaN) values differently than here.

 Gets this value's sign: -1 if negative; 1 if positive; 0 if zero.
+Throws an exception if this is a not-a-number value.

 <b>Returns:</b>